Writer and philanthropist Vera Deacon grew up on Moscheto Island (now part of Kooragang Island) with her parents and six siblings in the early 1930s.

 Humble about her contribution, Deacon simply hopes that valuable links to the region's past will be strengthened for the benefit of all.

-Anyone interested in contributing to the Vera Deacon Regional History Fund can contact the University of Newcastle Foundation.
+Anyone interested in contributing to the Vera Deacon Regional History Fund can contact the Office of Alumni and Philanthropy on +61 2 4921 8612 or donate online here.